Key Takeaway

 Because semaglutide has a half-life of roughly seven days, it takes approximately five to seven weeks for the drug to be substantially cleared from your system after the last injection.
 Most providers recommend stopping semaglutide at least two months before you plan to breastfeed.
 If you become pregnant while on semaglutide, you should discontinue the medication immediately and inform your prescribing physician.

-Safer Postpartum Weight Management Options
+Try the BMI Calculator →Safer Postpartum Weight Management Options

-Postpartum weight loss while breastfeeding should prioritize approaches that do not compromise milk supply or infant health.
+Postpartum weight loss while breastfeeding should prioritize approaches that don't compromise milk supply or infant health.
 Evidence-based strategies include maintaining a moderate caloric deficit (no more than 500 calories below maintenance), consuming nutrient-dense foods that support lactation, engaging in regular physical activity once cleared by your OB-GYN, and staying well hydrated.
 These methods support gradual weight loss of one to two pounds per week without affecting milk production.

 What to Consider